 Abraham Lincoln is undoubtedly the most popular president in the nation’s history.
 He is certainly among its greatest leaders and an acclaimed lawyer.
 But, only few people know that he was also an accomplished wrestler.
-Thanks to his long limbs and great height, he was a master of grapple as a young man.
-Only defeated once in approximately 300 matches, he talked a little smack in the ring.
-According to Carl Sandburg’s biography of Lincoln, he once challenged an entire crowd of spectators after defeating his opponent “I am the big buck of this lick.
-If any of you want to try it, come on and whet your horns.”
-There were no takers.
+Due to his great physique and long limbs, he was a master of grapple as a young man.
+Some sources also indicate that he was only defeated once in nearly 300 wrestling matches.
+According to Carl Sandburg’s biography of Lincoln, he once open challenged an entire pack of spectators after defeating his opponent someway like this “I am the big buck of this lick.
+If any of you want to try it, come on and whet your horns.”.
 Lincoln was later honored with “Outstanding American” in the National Wrestling Hall of Fame.

 11. Lincoln Personally Test-Fired Rifles Outside The White House

 In the aftermath of the Battle of Fort Sumter, Lincoln didn’t waste any precious time and responded as the commander-in-chief of the Union forces.
 We have also witnessed his cunning war diplomacy, by imposing a blockade on all confederate shipping ports.
 While he proved himself a great leader, his mechanical passion was also celebrated widely during the American Civil War.
 He widely attended artillery and weapon tests and meetings at the White House with inventors exhibiting military prototypes.
 Lincoln even test-fired Spencer rifles.

 10. Lincoln Came Under Enemy Fire On Civil War Battlefield